-Highlands Church absolutely and unequivocally denounces racialized violence countless black and brown men and women have suffered over the history of our country.
+Highlands Church absolutely and unequivocally denounces the brutal murder of George Floyd, and the countless other black and brown men and women who have been victims of racialized violence over the history of our country.
 The loss of life is cause for deep lament, and we as a faith community stand in solidarity with those who have lost loved ones, with those who are seeking justice, and with those who are advocating for drastic and overdue change.
 This is consistent with the God revealed in our holy text, who in both the Jewish and New Testament scriptures disrupted established institutions for the sake of justice.

 Our starting point in the story of God is that all humans were created in love and for love.
 There is no hierarchy of value for a human life.
 But when dehumanization occurs, especially in the form of violence, we must turn again to Christ, who taught us that what we do to the most vulnerable, we have also done unto him.
 And we must ask for guidance from the Spirit as we critically examine ourselves, our institutions, our beliefs, and our practices which retain and perpetuate expressions of violence against non-white bodies.